BryanChi/SuperGPT-Website/README.md

 ---

-**ChatGPT Enhancer** - Transform your ChatGPT experience with powerful features and intuitive design.
+**SuperGPT** - Transform your ChatGPT experience with powerful features and intuitive design.